twilio/stashboard/api.markdown

 > GET /services/

-    [
     {
-            "name": "twiliophone",
-            "description": "An explanation of what this service represents" },
+        "data": [
             {
+                "name": "Example Foo",
+                "id": "example-foo",
+                "description": "An explanation of this service"
+            },
+            {
-            "name": "twiliosms",
+                "name": "Example Bar",
+                "id": "example-bar",
-            "description": "An explanation of what this service represents" }
+                "description": "An explanation of this service"
+            }
         ]
+    }

 ### POST

-Create a new service
+Create a new service (or updates an existing server) and returns the new service object

 #### Parameters

-* **name**: Name of new service
+* **name**: Name of the service
 * **description**: Description of service

 ## /services/{service}/